milesberry/milesberry.github.io/publications.md

 *November 2023* [Engagement in Computing](2023/11/engagement-in-computing/).
 Sapientia 3.

-*September 2023*	[A new approach to mathematics and data education: A discussion paper from the Mathematical Futures Board of The Royal Society’s Advisory Committee on Mathematics Education (ACME)](https://royalsociety.org/-/media/policy/projects/maths-futures/new-approach-to-mathematics-and-data-education.pdf).
+*September 2023*	[A new approach to mathematics and data education: A discussion paper from the Mathematical Futures Board of The Royal Society's Advisory Committee on Mathematics Education (ACME)](https://royalsociety.org/-/media/policy/projects/maths-futures/new-approach-to-mathematics-and-data-education.pdf).
 With Taylor, M., Tomei, A., Berry, M., Blake, A., Keniston-Cooper, G., McClure, L., Noyes, A., Pittard, V. & Spiegelhalter, D. The Royal Society.

 *April 2023* ChatGPT for Pupils.
 [Sapientia 2](https://www.ictforeducation.co.uk/wp-content/uploads/2023/04/Sapientia-Summer-Term-Issue.pdf).